List of the Five Pathway Minds

 When we achieve the joined pair of shamatha and vipashyana focused conceptually on the sixteen aspects of the four noble truths and thus gain the discriminating awareness of the sixteen that arises from meditation (sgom-byung shes-rab), we have achieved the second pathway mind.
 This is an applying pathway mind.
 With it, we apply our joined shamatha and vipashyana in meditation so that, progressing in stages, we will eventually gain joined shamatha and vipashyana focused non-conceptually on the sixteen aspects.
 When we have gained that non-conceptual joined pair, we will have gained the third pathway mind – a seeing pathway mind.

-With an applying pathway mind, we have achieved a conceptual joined shamatha and vipashyana focused on the sixteen aspects that does not need to rely directly, step by step, on a line of reasoning for generating its ascertainment (nges-shes) of its object.
+With an applying pathway mind, we have achieved a conceptual joined shamatha and vipashyana focused on the sixteen aspects that does not need to rely directly, step by step, on a line of reasoning for generating its decisive awareness (nges-shes) of its object.
 In this sense, our certitude in understanding the sixteen is unlabored, although it derives from a line of reasoning.
 With a building-up pathway mind, we needed to rely directly on a line of reasoning to gain the same certitude.

 The applying pathway mind has four stages: